defisym/OpenFusionExamples/Extensions/WinAPI/ToInstall/Files/Help/WinAPI/WinAPI.md

 - Display Properties
   - Display Image
-    - *Picture Captured in 'Capture Frame Area to Clipboard' will be Automaticly Displayed*
+    - *Picture Captured in 'Capture Frame Area to Clipboard' will be Automatically Displayed*

 ## Action